George Jones

-Born in Texas, Jones first heard country music when he was seven, and was given a guitar at the age of nine.
-His earliest influences were Roy Acuff and Bill Monroe, although the artistry of Hank Williams and Lefty Frizzell would crystallize his vocal style.
-He married his first wife, Dorothy Bonvillion, in 1950, and was divorced in 1951.
-He served in the United States Marine Corps and was discharged in 1953.
-He married Shirley Ann Corley in 1954.
+Jones served in the United States Marine Corps and was discharged in 1953.
 In 1959, Jones recorded "White Lightning", written by The Big Bopper, which launched his career as a singer.
-His second marriage ended in divorce in 1968; he married fellow country music singer Tammy Wynette a year later.
 Years of alcoholism compromised his health and led to his missing many performances, earning him the nickname "No Show Jones".
-After his divorce from Wynette in 1975, Jones married his fourth wife, Nancy Sepulvado, in 1983 and became sober for good in 1999.
 Jones died in 2013, aged 81, from hypoxic respiratory failure.